Atlas975/Notes/MediaCoding/OpticalFlow/Optical_flow.md

 ___
 # Optical flow
 - Motion is the main form of extracting information from videos.
 Optical flow techniques involve finding the displacement vector of all pixels in an image sequence.
+- This assumes that the background in constant, with the only difference from frame to frame being an object that moves across it

 ![[Pasted image 20240323214320.png|350|350]]